sw2go/mqtt-client/README.md

 - Connect your laptop to the Accesspoint
 - Open http://192.168.33.1
 - Setup and enable Shelly Wifi to connect to your home-WLAN
-- Check and Remember the IP the Shelly got from your WLAN i.e. 192.168.0.29
+- Check and Remember the IP the Shelly got from your DHCP i.e. 192.168.0.29
 - Disconnect your laptop from the Shelly-WLAN and connect to your LAN again
-- Open Browser and got to http://192.168.0.29 this was the IP my Shelly got in my LAN :-)
+- Open Browser and got to your Shelly i.e. http://192.168.0.29

 API-Details see: https://shelly-api-docs.shelly.cloud/gen2/